Olabisikehinde/printf/README.md

-This is a readme file for printf project
+This is a README.md file for printf project